How to Set Up a Business Recycling Program

 For free technical assistance, please call the Environmental Services Department at 858-694-7000.

-2. Design a user-friendly recycling program
+2. Design a user-friendly recycling program.
+Use this guide to find a local recycler.

 - Select recycling bins and place them in areas that will minimize misuse or contamination.
 Always place recycling containers as close as possible to trash containers.